York candle lit vigil to remember man who died after disturbance at jeweller's

 Sam spent the first nine years of his life living on Leeman Road and attended St Barnabas church and school.

 When the family moved to Acomb, Sam attended Poppleton Road primary school for two years, before heading to Manor CE school, where he was a popular face in his year group.
-He belonged to Lidgett Grove church cubs and Scouts and enjoyed camping.
+He belonged to Lidgett Grove church cubs and Scouts and enjoyed camping and many of those at the gathering last night remembered Sam growing up in York.

-Remembering her brother as they grew up together in York, Teba said: "He was a very humble person, he was kind, loving and generous, he was always doing special things for you.

-"He was very sporty at school.
-He was into his rugby, both at school and he played for York Railway Institute.

-As The Press reported at the time of the incident, North Yorkshire Police officers received several reports of a disturbance at the store and upon arrival a man was being restrained by a member of the shop staff and members of the public.
+As The Press reported at the time of the incident last month, North Yorkshire Police officers received several reports of a disturbance at the store and upon arrival a man was being restrained by a member of the shop staff and members of the public.

 Unfortunately Sam began to have medical difficulties and was taken to York Hospital where he was sadly pronounced dead shortly after 6.40pm.